On the metric mean dimensions of saturated sets: Preliminaries

-\end{defn} In the case where $Z$ is equal to $X$, we use the notation $h_{top}(f,X,\epsilon)$ instead of $h_{top}^{UC}(f,X,\epsilon)$, and $\overline{\rm mdim}_{M}(f,X,d)$ instead of $\overline{\rm mdim}_{M}^{UC}(f,X,d)$ respectively.
-Then the upper capacity metric mean dimension of $X$ is reduced to Lindenstrauss-Weiss's definition introduced in \cite{Lindenstrauss2000}.
-Such a formulation extends the concept of the metric mean dimension to any subsets of the phase space, which is not necessarily compact or $f$-invariant.

-Notice that the (upper capacity) metric mean dimension is defined by detecting how fast the $\epsilon$-upper capacity topological entropy diverges to $\infty$ as $\epsilon$ tends to $0$.
+If $Z=X$, the upper capacity metric mean dimension of $X$ is reduced to the metric mean dimension introduced by Lindenstrauss-Weiss \cite{Lindenstrauss2000}; in this case, we use the notation $h_{top}(f,X,\epsilon)$ instead of $h_{top}^{UC}(f,X,\epsilon)$, and $\overline{\rm mdim}_{M}(f,X,d)$ instead of $\overline{\rm mdim}_{M}^{UC}(f,X,d)$, respectively.
+Such a formulation extends the concept of metric mean dimension to any subsets of the phase space, which is not necessarily compact or $f$-invariant.
+Notice that the (upper capacity) metric mean dimension is defined by measuring how fast the $\epsilon$-upper capacity topological entropy diverges to $\infty$ as $\epsilon \to 0$.
 That is, for sufficiently small $\epsilon >0$, we may think of

-It is straightforward to observe that any system with finite topological entropy has zero metric mean dimension.
-This, in turn, shows that the metric mean dimension is a suitable ``measure" for capturing the dynamics of the infinite entropy systems.
+It is easy to see that any system with finite topological entropy has zero metric mean dimension.
+This shows that the metric mean dimension is a suitable ``measure" for capturing the dynamics of the infinite entropy systems.

-The classical Bowen topological entropy\cite{Bowen1973} and packing topological entropy\cite{Feng2012} in dimension theory, which are defined by Carath\'eodory-Pesin structures, are the analogue of the Hausdorff dimension and packing dimension in fractal geometry.
-The corresponding dimensional characterizations of metric mean dimensions, which have been introduced in \cite{lp21,ycz22,Wang2021} through Carath\'eodory-Pesin structures, are the Bowen and packing metric mean dimensions.
-One may refer to \cite{Backes2023,Cheng2021,Liu2024,fp24,ycz24} for the results involving Bowen and packing metric mean dimensions.
+The Bowen topological entropy\cite{Bowen1973} and packing topological entropy\cite{Feng2012} in dimension theory, which are defined by Carath\'eodory-Pesin structures, are the analogues of the Hausdorff dimension and packing dimension in fractal geometry.
+The corresponding dimensional characterizations for metric mean dimension, which have been introduced in \cite{lp21,ycz22,Wang2021} through Carath\'eodory-Pesin structures, are the following Bowen and packing metric mean dimensions.

-For $Z\subset X$, $s\in \mathbb{R}$, $N\in\mathbb{N}$ and $\epsilon>0$, we put
+For $Z\subset X$, $s>0$, $N\in\mathbb{N}$ and $\epsilon>0$, we put